pantheon-systems/documentation/source/content/guides/logs-pantheon/04-automate-log-downloads.md

 anchorid: automate-log-downloads
 ---

-## Automate Downloading Logs

-Automate the process of accessing and maintaining these logs with a script.
+This section provides information on how to automate the process of accessing and maintaining your logs with a script.

 ### Create a Script